Manon-Yvon: A Major Vessel Transformation to Boost Fishing Performance and Capacity

 Expertise Serving Eastern Québec’s Marine Sector

-Do you have a vessel transformation project in mind?
+Do you have a naval transformation project?